 To install with correct orientation initially, the easiest method is to install one CT on an active circuit and note if the symbol appears in the status display.
 If so, reverse that CT.
-Now note which way the correctly oriented CT is installed and whether it's row is even or odd.
+Now note which way the correctly oriented CT is installed and whether its row is even or odd.

 If it's an even row, all of the CTs that you install on even row circuit-breakers should be installed with the same orientation and the odd row circuit breakers with the opposite orientation.
-And visa-versa.